Tamiko-n/Portfolio/README.md

 1. **Responsive Design**: Fully responsive layout that looks great on desktop, tablet, and mobile devices.

 2. **Interactive UI Elements**:
-   - Animated skill cards with flip effect
+   - Animated skill cards with flip effect.
    - Project cards with hover effect to reveal more details
    - Typewriter effect for dynamic text display